-What is the best Jon boat for a beginner?
-Choosing the right Jon boat when you are a beginner will depend on your specific purpose for the boat, the marine environment in which it will be used and the amount of people and gear that will be onboard.
+You must also consider the marine environment in which it will be used and the amount of people and gear that will be onboard.

 You only need to answer a few simple questions in order to identify which type of Jon boat is the best fit for you.

 A versatile boat but not a one-size fits all solution